hpcsheffield/2014-01-14-manchester/shell/README.md

 the previous lines?

-One was is to scroll up in your terminal or [Super useful tip] press CONTROL-PageUP), but this has limitations.
+One was is to scroll up in your terminal or [Super useful tip] press Shift-PgUp), but this has limitations.

 The file viewing program, `less`, is a good tool for viewing long files.
 Enter the following command: